Mukhopadhyay/YouTube-thumbnail-dataset/README.md

 The most versatile dataset of YouTube thumbnails.
 This dataset goes hand in hand with the [YouTubers-Sayting-things](https://www.kaggle.com/praneshmukhopadhyay/youtubers-saying-things) dataset.
 Same set of video ids were used to generate this dataset, and I will be updating both at once.

 Now, obviously not all videos have a set thumbnail.
-In those cases, YouTube assigns a random frame as the subtitle, Only for those video Ids, we don't have the image.
+In those cases, YouTube assigns a random frame as the thumbnail, Only for those video Ids, we don't have the image.

 ## Genres and channels